Kakuei Tanaka

 Kakuei Tanaka (田中 角栄, Tanaka Kakuei) was a Japanese politician who served as prime minister of Japan from 1972 to 1974.
 Known for his background in construction and earthy and tenacious political style, Tanaka is the only modern Japanese prime minister who did not finish high school or graduate from a university.

 Born in Niigata Prefecture to a poor farmer, Tanaka left school at age 14.
 He later received an engineering education and founded his own construction company in 1936.
 In 1940, he was drafted into the army and served in Manchuria until 1941; during the Pacific War, he made a fortune from government contracts.
 After the war, Tanaka was first elected to the National Diet in 1947.
-He joined the Liberal Democratic Party on its foundation in 1955, and held a series of cabinet positions, including posts and telecommunications minister from 1957 to 1958, finance minister from 1962 to 1965, and international trade and industry minister from 1971 to 1972.
+He joined the Liberal Democratic Party on its foundation in 1955, and held a series of cabinet positions, including posts as telecommunications minister from 1957 to 1958, finance minister from 1962 to 1965, and international trade and industry minister from 1971 to 1972.
 He built up a large faction in the party by political maneuvering and extensive use of money.

 After a power struggle with Takeo Fukuda, Tanaka succeeded Eisaku Satō as prime minister in 1972.
 Domestically, he pursued his "Plan to Remodel the Japanese Archipelago", an infrastructure development program, before it was shelved due to inflation and the 1973 oil crisis.
 In 1972, Tanaka established relations with the People's Republic of China.
 Although he had entered office with a very high popularity rating, this declined quickly amid allegations of corruption before his resignation in 1974.
 In 1976, Tanaka was arrested and charged with taking ¥500 million in bribes in the Lockheed scandal, and in 1983 was sentenced to four years in prison.
 However, Tanaka remained free on appeal to the Supreme Court until his death in 1993.

-Throughout his legal problems, he maintained influence through his faction, the largest faction in the LDP, and continued to serve as kingmaker for subsequent premiers, which earned him the nickname "Shadow Shōgun" (闇将軍, Yami-shōgun), among others.
+Throughout his legal problems, he maintained influence through his faction, the largest faction in the LDP, and continued to serve as kingmaker for subsequent premiers, which earned him the nickname "Shadow Shogun" among others.
 A debilitating stroke he suffered in 1985 led to the collapse of his political faction, with most members regrouping under the leadership of Noboru Takeshita in 1987.